hackersifu/reverse_engineering_cheat_sheet/README.md

 - Logical Shift left (<<): Moves the bits to the left, filling the rightmost bits with 0.
 This is equivalent to multiplying by 2.
 - Logical Shift right (>>): Moves the bits to the right, filling the leftmost bits with 0.
 This is equivalent to dividing by 2.

+## Packers
+Commonly used executable packers are UPX, MPRESS, and ExeStealth.
+Popular features include the ability to encrypt files to avoid detection, file compression, decreased start time, and built-in anti-debugging mechanisms.
+Packers allow malware authors to add an additional layer for analysts to crawl through, as analysts must undo the work performed by the packer.
+This requires understanding on how a packer operates, specifically in the context of how the malware was packed.
+#### Tools to check for Packers
+- PeiD